-Craig Troyer, age 49, has served as a member of our Board of Directors since July 2014.
+Craig Troyer, age 50, has served as a member of our Board of Directors since July 2014.
 Mr. Troyer is also a member of our Compensation Committee.
 Mr. Troyer has served as Senior Vice President and Deputy General Counsel of Qurate Retail, Inc. (formerly known as Liberty Interactive Corporation) and Liberty Media Corporation since January 2017.
 He first joined Liberty Interactive in October 2005.
 Prior to joining Liberty Interactive, he was a corporate transactional attorney with Baker Botts, L.L.P.
 Mr. Troyer is a graduate of the University of Oklahoma and the University of Chicago Law School.
-Mr. Troyer was nominated to our Board of Directors by Liberty Interactive Corporation and its successor, GCI Liberty, Inc., in accordance with the terms of the Spinco Agreement, described under "Certain Relationships and Related Transactions-The "SpinCo Agreements" with GCI Liberty, Inc.," below.
+Mr. Troyer was nominated to our Board of Directors by GCI Liberty, Inc., in accordance with the terms of the Spinco Agreement, described under "Certain Relationships and Related Transactions-The 'SpinCo Agreements' with GCI Liberty, Inc.," below.